Invest in fixed-income assets on eToro

 Final thoughts

 Bonds, valued at around $130 trillion globally, are the most traded asset class.
-While they previously lost popularity due to low interest rates and high inflation, there are new investment opportunities now that interest rates and beginning to rise
+While they previously lost popularity due to low interest rates and high inflation, there are new investment opportunities now that interest rates are beginning to rise.

 Bond ETFs offer an appealing option for investors, combining the benefits of bonds and exchange-traded funds, including diversification and liquidity.

-Visit the eToro academy to learn more about investing.
+Visit the eToro academy to learn more about fixed-income investing.

 FAQs